alettieri/itil-notes/ServiceTransition.md

 #### Release and Deployment Manager

-Plann, design, build, configure and test all software and hardware for Relase Package
+Plan, design, build, configure and test all software and hardware for Release Package

 #### Release Packaging and Build Manager
 #### Deployment Staff